Prepare Make-Ahead Cinnamon Bites at night so you can just wake up, bake, and serve! Perfect for lazy weekend mornings together.Jump to Recipe

 Cut the biscuits into quarters.
 I find my kitchen shears work best for this, but a knife will also get the job done.

 Use your hands to roll each piece of biscuit into a ball.
 I find that it starts to make my hands feel funny after a while so will often recruit someone to help.

-NOTE: If you are making these ahead of time, and your dish is cold from the refrigerator, place it in the oven while it heats up.
+NOTE: If your dish is cold from the refrigerator, place it in the oven while it heats up.
 A cold dish into a hot oven can make the glass shatter.

 - 8 tbsp butter (divided)

 - 2 tbsp cinnamon